blairjdaniel/SQL-Project/cleaning_data.md

     1. I wanted to look at the country col and standardize any col that might use shorform like U.S or U.K.
     2. I found some col had ('not set') so I changed it
     3. I created a view table that filtered out the Null or 'not set'<br><br>
-**Question TWO**
+    4. Created a view from analytics to use the units sold * unit price for a relevant revenue column **Question TWO**
     1. I wanted to see which product col from which table to use.
     2. show how many rows in each col.<br><br>